-Please retain your own local business lawyer who can advise you after reviewing and receiving all relevant information.
-Use Avvo's Find a Lawyer tool or contact your local bar association for a referral.
-Best of luck.See question
+Most likely, but you need to see a local lawyer who can draft the trust document correctly.
+Use Avvo's Find a Lawyer feature or contact your local bar association for a referral.
+Good luck.See question